vmware-archive/nsxraml/md-version/nsxvapi.md

 request to the primary NSX Manager.

 ### /2.0/vdn/config/vxlan/udp/port
-Working with the VXLAN Port Configuration
+Working With the VXLAN Port Configuration
 ----------

 * **get** *(secured)*: Retrieve the UDP port configured for VXLAN traffic.